 The marquee event of All-Star Week is the Midsummer Classic itself.
-The All-Star Game takes place Tuesday, July 19, live from Dodger Stadium in Los Angeles.
-You can catch all of the action starting at 7:30 pm ET/4:30 pm PT on Fox.
+The All-Star Game takes place Tuesday, July 11, live from T-Mobile Park in Seattle, Washington.
+You can catch all of the action starting at 8:00 pm ET/5:00 pm PT on Fox.

-There have been some roster changes (opens in new tab) from the initial announcements after teams wrapped up the first half of the season on Sunday, July 17.
-We've made a note of the replacements and the players who have been replaced.
-You can find all of the changes and the full list of reserves here (opens in new tab).
+There have been some roster changes from the initial announcements after teams wrapped up the first half of the season on Sunday, July 9.
+You can find all of the changes and the full list of reserves here.

 American League Starters

 - 1B — Yandy Díaz, Tampa Bay Rays

 - 2B — Marcus Semien, Texas Rangers